saulpierotti/markdown_notebook/BDP1.md

 * Top-of-the-rack switching: a switch that delievers packets to a rack of servers
 	* Usually there is also a switch that delivers to the right rack

-## aaa
+## Computing Infrastructures
+* A computing farm is a collection of servers and it can have millions of cores
+	* Network devices manage communication between servers and the interaction with users
-* Intel Xeon is used in datacenters
-	* It is reliable and can work continuously
+* Intel Xeon is used in datacenters since it is reliable and can work continuously
 * The link between sockets in the same motherboard is called qlink
 * Servers are organised in hot islands which are separated by a cooling system
 * A computing farm is usually shared among paying customers